chevliriya/Alberta-Wildfire-Analysis/README.md

   1.1  Load and Inspect the Datasets
   - Load the dataset and display its shape, column names, and data types.
   - Identify and list the number of missing values in each column.
+  - Check for duplicate rows and remove if found.

   1.2  Handling Missing Data
   -  Drop columns with more than 35% missing values.